 6 - ‘Prometheus’ - Shaw performs self-surgery

-Noomi Rapace’s Elizabeth Shaw discovers she has an alien embryo growing inside her previously infertile womb so - turning the tables on the monsters - she decides to perform a self-caesarean with the help of the Prometheus’ medical bay, removing a huge twitching tadpole creature from her belly.
-It’s a genuinely stomach-churning moment that lingers long in the memory.
+Noomi Rapace’s Elizabeth Shaw discovers she has an alien embryo growing inside her previously infertile womb so, turning the tables on the monsters, she decides to perform a self-caesarean with the help of the Prometheus’ medical bay, removing a huge twitching tadpole creature from her belly.
+It’s a totally stomach-churning moment that lingers long in the memory.

 5 - ‘Alien Resurrection’ - Ripley’s clones